brandtabbott/spotify-server/README.md

     $ node spotify-server.js

-From your Xbox/XboxOne goto URL:
+From your XboxOne goto URL:

     http://your-server-ip:3000